joakimk/toniq/README.md

 Toniq
 =======

-Simple and reliable background job library for [Elixir](http://elixir-lang.org/).
+Simple, reliable and fast background job library for [Elixir](http://elixir-lang.org/).

-Just like [Phoenix](http://www.phoenixframework.org/), Toniq does not make you choose between productivity and speed.
+Just like [Phoenix](http://www.phoenixframework.org/), this library does not make you choose between productivity and speed.

 This job queue is designed to:

 * Be very easy to use
-  - Even easier than Ruby libraries like Resque and Sidekiq.
-No separate workers.
-No JSON conversion.
+  - Unlike many other libraries, there is no separate workers and no JSON conversion of arguments.
 * Play to Erlang's strengths
   - One job is one Erlang process.
 100k+ concurrent processes on one computer is not unusual.
   - Run jobs within the VM that enqueued it (for speed and simplicity)